klattmose/klattmose.github.io/CookieClicker/CCSE-POCs/README.md

 Any bug or suggestion should be **opened as an issue** [in the repository](https://github.com/klattmose/klattmose.github.io/issues) for easier tracking.
 This allows me to close issues once they're fixed.

 ## Version History

+**09/18/2021 - (2.029)**
+* Fixed upgrade descriptions breaking in localization
+* Added hooks for Game.crate and Game.createTooltip
+* Custom links in the menu will now open in a browser rather than Steam
+* Changed Game.Loader.Load injection to detect '/' instead of 'http'

 **09/11/2021 - (2.028)**
 * Added PasswordBox and CheckBox to MenuHelper